luan-dev/mobile-device-keyboard/README.md

 To make this easy to test, I have zipped up the required files into a `Program.zip` file.
 You just need to unzip the file and run `java AutocompleteProvider` to run the program.
 Testing can be done manually or by loading in `.txt` files.
 These files must be in the same directory as the `.class` files.

+## Building
+If you want to rebuild the files, I have added a `Source.zip` file that contains all the `.java` code.
+You can modify the code and run `javac AutocompleteProvider.java` to create another program and then run `java AutocompleteProvider` to test it again.

 ## Usage
 Run `java AutoCompleteProvider` to start the command line You will be prompted with a command line interface.
 Here are the following commands: